COVID-19 Ongoing Health

 General Health and Safety Protocols during COVID-19

 Vertava Health has committed to following the guidelines and precautionary measures both recommended and mandated by the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the US Department of Labor Occupational Safety and Health Administration (OSHA) and federal and state government.
-As such, upon admission, every patient enters a quarantine setting, is tested for COVID-19, and remains in quarantine until test results become available.
+As such, every patient must be tested for COVID-19 and return a negative result prior to admission.

 Our practical on-location measures include social distancing, daily temperature checks as patients and staff come to the facility, and recommending the use of face covers.